 What is Private Equity?

 Private equity is the investment capital invested by any high net worth individual in a firm with the aim of acquiring equity ownership in the firm.
 These capitals are not quoted on a public exchange.
-The capital can be used for expanding the working capital of the company, to strengthen the balance sheet or to bring new technology in the company to increase output.
-Institutional investors and accredited investors are the major part of the private equity in any company because they have the ability to commit a large sum of money for a longer duration of time.
-Often, private equity is used to convert a public company into private one.
+The capital can be used for expanding the working capital of the company, to strengthen the balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., or to bring new technology in the company to increase output.
+Institutional investors and accredited investors are a significant part of the private equity in any company because they have the ability to commit a large sum of money for a longer duration of time.
+Often, private equity is used to convert a public company into a private one.

 What is Hedge Fund?